danielcolquitt/Linear-beamformers/README.md

 A collection of MATLAB scripts and functions to simulate simple linear acoustic beamformers.

-## beam_pattern_*_wave.m
+## beam_pattern_wave.m

-The top-level scripts to run and specify the properties of the sources and beamformers.
+The top-level script to run and specify the properties of the sources and beamformers.

 ## plane_wave.m